Black Country

 Community health care and emergency services related deaths

-Concerns summary A patient's family was not given clear, specific guidance on the definition of "bite-sized" food according to IDDSI standards for dysphagia, nor tailored advice for their cultural diet and eating practices.
+Concerns summary (AI summary) A patient's family was not given clear, specific guidance on the definition of "bite-sized" food according to IDDSI standards for dysphagia, nor tailored advice for their cultural diet and eating practices.

 Safoora Alam